ekoly/fake-news-text-generation/README.md

 Seed: "today there was bipartisan support for"

 Result: 'today there was bipartisan support for the fbi and the fbi and the president of the election he was a war with the president of the'

+Seed: "today there was widespread condemnation"

+Result: 'today there was widespread condemnation of the kkk and get the town of the government s previous and that trump s administration is a very place to the fact that'